 They trust their wealth instead

-Through the misguided and unrighteous actions of Saul, David was learning some valuable lessons regarding those who fail to place their trust in God.
-He saw in King Saul a stark portrayal of the once godly man who abandons his faith in God for reliance upon his own strength and resources.
-Saul’s blatant betrayal of God was difficult for David to understand.
-But it drove him in his commitment to place his trust in and maintain his reliance upon God, whatever happened.
+Through the misguided and unrighteous actions of Saul, David learned some valuable lessons regarding those who fail to place their trust in God.
+He saw in King Saul a stark portrayal of the godly man who abandons his faith in God for reliance upon his own strength and resources.
+Saul’s blatant betrayal of God was difficult for David to understand but it drove him in his commitment to place his trust in and maintain his reliance upon God, whatever happened.

 But I am like an olive tree, thriving in the house of God.